Particulate matter: Deposition processes

-Controlling technologies and measures
+Control

+Technologies

-A complicated blend of solid and liquid particles result in particulate matter and these particulate matter emissions are highly regulated in most industrialized countries.
-Due to environmental concerns, most industries are required to operate some kind of dust collection system to control particulate emissions.
+Particulate matter emissions are highly regulated in most industrialized countries.
+Due to environmental concerns, most industries are required to operate some kind of dust collection system.
 These systems include inertial collectors (cyclonic separators), fabric filter collectors (baghouses), electrostatic filters used in facemasks, wet scrubbers, and electrostatic precipitators.

 Cyclonic separators are useful for removing large, coarse particles and are often employed as a first step or "pre-cleaner" to other more efficient collectors.
 Well-designed cyclonic separators can be very efficient in removing even fine particulates, and may be operated continuously without requiring frequent shutdowns for maintenance.

 Fabric filters or baghouses are the most commonly employed in general industry.
 They work by forcing dust-laden air through a bag-shaped fabric filter leaving the particulate to collect on the outer surface of the bag and allowing the now clean air to pass through to either be exhausted into the atmosphere or in some cases recirculated into the facility.
 Common fabrics include polyester and fiberglass and common fabric coatings include PTFE (commonly known as Teflon).
 The excess dust buildup is then cleaned from the bags and removed from the collector.

 Wet scrubbers pass the dirty air through a scrubbing solution (usually a mixture of water and other compounds) allowing the particulate to attach to the liquid molecules.
 Electrostatic precipitators electrically charge the dirty air as it passes through.
 The now charged air then passes through large electrostatic plates which attract the charged particle in the airstream collecting them and leaving the now clean air to be exhausted or recirculated.